EmmyVoita/EmmyVoita.github.io/_posts/2023-4-16-Kalman-Filter.markdown

 </div>

-There was one issue that came up during implementation, that being defining a control matrix (B) and control vector to accurately predict the car’s velocity.
-The issue lies with the complexity of vehicle dynamics models and that the code Unity uses for determining a rigidbody’s velocity is not publicly available.
+One issue during implementation was defining a control matrix (B) and control vector to accurately predict the car’s velocity.
+The issue lies with the complexity of vehicle dynamics models and the fact that the code Unity uses for determining a rigidbody’s velocity is not publicly available.
 These factors combined resulted in a significant challenge in providing an accurate model for the Kalman filter.
 Here is the model that I came up with that focuses on accurately predicting linear acceleration.
 There are still some flaws in the model, which is why the filtered velocity doesn’t always seem to match the real velocity.
-Perhaps a better model could be created using a machine learning algorithm such as a hidden Markov model.
+Perhaps a better model could be created using a machine learning algorithm, such as a Hidden Markov Model, to better capture the system dynamics.

 <div class="padded-code-block">